SeidSmatti/redditUntranslate/README.md

 The redditUntranslate extension does not collect, store, or transmit any personal data.
 All URL processing is done locally on your device.

 ## What's new
-- 18/04/2024 (2.0) : Rewritten on Manifest V3—now one cross‑browser build with a single queryTransform rule, no background script, no duplicate manifests, and only one permission (declarativeNetRequest).
+- 18/04/2025 (2.0) : Rewritten on Manifest V3—now one cross‑browser build with a single queryTransform rule, no background script, no duplicate manifests, and only one permission (declarativeNetRequest).
+- 27/04/2025 (2.1) : Added a Google filter in the form of an optional toggle that filters out translated Reddit pages from Google search results.

 ## License